DagothMor/SimpleProxy/README.md

-Learning branch to learn how proxy is working.
+Learning how proxy is working.